Launching Virtual classrooms

-A visit to Westminster Abbey can be a great learning experience.
-We welcome schools, universities, community groups and youth groups from the UK and overseas, and offer lots of fun activities for families during the holidays.
+Westminster Abbey offers a wealth of great learning experiences.
+Whether you are able to visit in person or virtually, we welcome schools, universities, community groups and youth groups from the UK and overseas, and offer lots of fun activities for families during the holidays.

 Discover over 1,000 years of faith and history with our brand-new A to Z of Westminster Abbey.
 Perfect for primary-aged children, and their accompanying adults, these independent and team activities are designed to spark creativity, ignite imaginations and keep young brains ticking, with little or no materials required.
 Letter-by-letter, uncover the many places, themes and beliefs that can be found within this national place of worship.
 What are you waiting for?Explore today